What Does a Failed RAID 5 Rebuild Mean?

 - 5.Do not run fsck, chkdsk, xfs_repair, or any filesystem repair utility.
 These tools assume the block device is consistent.
 On a broken array, they interpret parity errors as filesystem corruption and delete valid directory entries.

-Example: A storage admin sees a rebuild failure on a Dell PowerEdge with a PERC H740.
-They select "Force Online" in the PERC configuration utility.
-The controller begins writing reconstructed parity to the surviving drives.
-Because the original rebuild was 73% complete, the forced-online operation mixes partially rebuilt parity with original degraded-state parity.
-The volume mounts, but 15% of files return read errors.
-The directory entries for those files now point to corrupted stripe data that was consistent before the force operation.
+If an administrator responds to a rebuild failure by selecting a "Force Online" option in the controller configuration utility, the controller begins writing reconstructed parity to the surviving drives.
+Because the original rebuild was only partially complete, the forced-online operation mixes partially rebuilt parity with original degraded-state parity.

 A stale drive contains data from before it was removed from the array.
 Forcing it back online causes the controller to recalculate parity using outdated blocks, silently corrupting every stripe that received writes while the drive was absent.
+The corruption is invisible until a parity scrub or until an application encounters garbage output.

 - 1.RAID 5 parity for each stripe is the XOR of all data blocks in that stripe.